Paludis/A-Mundane-Problem/readme.md

 If the Japanese-English dictionary plus one or more other dictionaries are installed, the definition screen is not shown at all, and the app becomes unresponsive.

 ## Steps to reproduce
-1. Ensure that 2 dictionaries are installed on your device, including the Japanese-English dictionary
+1. Ensure that 2 or more dictionaries, including the Japanese-English dictionary, are installed on your device.
 2. Install & run the project.
 3. Tap 'exciting'.
 Verify that the UIReferenceLibraryViewController is shown.
 4. Tap 'mundane'.